sashastadler/crunge-notes/Notes/Characters/NPCs/Quinn Feldspar.md

 ### Details

 Friend of [Dell Gondy](Dell%20Gondy.md).
 Works as a blacksmith in one of the [Green Orchard](../../Locations/Green%20Orchard.md#Outlying%20%Villages).
+Bootlio